NikKowPHP/lessay-subscribe/app_documentation.md

 ### Authentication & Initial Evaluation

 For first-time users:
-- **Login:** The app verifies if the user exists.
+- **Login:** The app verifies whether the user exists.
-- **Evaluation:** If new, an AI service is invoked to generate an initial assessment.
-The user responds with voice input which is analyzed (e.g., for pronunciation and vocabulary), and then a proficiency profile is stored.
+- **Initial Assessment:** If new, the app will:
+  - Conduct an evaluation to determine the user's language proficiency.
+  - **Prompt the user for their learning purposes** (e.g., travel, business, cultural exchange) using the browser's inbuilt voice recognition.
+  - Submit the voice responses along with learning purpose information.
+  - AI processes this data and **generates a predefined, sequential lesson package** tailored to the user's profile.
+  - The proficiency profile and generated lesson sequence are stored in the backend.

 For returning users:
-- **Resuming Lessons:** The app retrieves the user’s progress and requests a tailored lesson plan from the AI services.
+- **Resuming Lessons:** The app retrieves the stored lesson sequence and user progress so that the user can continue through the sequential lessons.

 #### User Flow Diagram